shumwaymark/sentinelcam/README.rst

 while also allowing for the production of high-quality full-motion archival videos.

 There can be multiple objects of interest moving through the field of view simultaneously.
-Collected logging data can include geometry, classification, and possibly labeling.
-This could represent the aggregated results inferred from one or more deep neural networks whether collected in real time by an Outpost node or produced by the Sentinel.
-Or both.
+Collected logging data can include geometry, classification, and labeling.
+These datasets could represent the aggregated results inferred from multiple deep neural networks, both collected in real time by an Outpost node and analysis results produced by the Sentinel.

 It adds up in a hurry. *And the rest of the story...*